opensearch-project/opensearch-catalog/integrations/observability/apache/data/generator/README.md

 # Apache Log Processor

-This repository contains scripts for processing Apache log files and transforming them into a JSON format suitable for ingestion into an OpenSearch index.
+This folder contains scripts for processing Apache log files and transforming them into a JSON format suitable for ingestion into an OpenSearch Apache based SS4O index.

 ## Scripts